franciscop/backblaze/readme.md

 ## API

-The main function is synchronous, but all of the methods are async so they should be used with `await`:
+All of the methods are async so they should be used with `await`:

 - `Bucket(name, { id, key })`
 - `bucket.info()` // {id, name, etc}